-Bachelor of Science (BS) in Public Accounting Degree Emphasis
+BS in Accounting: Public Accounting Emphasis

-This Bachelor of Science in Accounting with an Emphasis in Public Accounting will teach you how to interpret and communicate financial information, assist organizations in complying with government and industry financial regulations, serve as an ethical leader within organizations and collaborate in business decision-making processes within organizations.
-This bachelor's degree in public accounting emphasis from the Colangelo College of Business meets all five of Grand Canyon University’s critical competencies: effective communication, critical thinking, Christian worldview, leadership and global awareness, perspectives and ethics.
+This Bachelor of Science in Accounting with an Emphasis in Public Accounting is designed to teach you how to interpret and communicate financial information, assist organizations in complying with government and industry financial regulations, serve as an ethical leader within organizations and collaborate in business decision-making processes within organizations.

 - The accounting cycle